Virgin Money PPI Claim

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Virgin Money, PPI may have been attached to a customer's policy by Virgin Money, in some cases without their knowledge.
 Virgin Money may have refused a credit application if PPI was refused by the customer.

 Virgin Money PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Virgin Money.

-There are many examples of Virgin Money mis-selling PPI, some consumers were not even made aware by Virgin Money that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Virgin Money that it was optional.
+There are many examples of Virgin Money mis-selling PPI, some consumers were not even made aware by Virgin Money that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Virgin Money that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Virgin Money, and this was not demonstrated to you at the point of sale, then you would be due compensation from Virgin Money.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Virgin Money, and this was not disclosed to you at the point of sale, then you would be due compensation from Virgin Money.